algmon/the-fashion-queen-agent/README.md

-# the robot intelligent agent for fashion
+# the intelligent AI agent for fashion from Suanfamama 算法妈妈
 ## AI agent goal
 * the core task is to CAPTURE the beauty and SHARE them with the beloved ones for fashion